 Code Pin is not that common but it occurs from time to time.
 This code appears whenever you get timed out of a server while loading the game.

-Players encounter “Code River” when Apex servers either sent or received too much data on a reliable channel.
-The error code usually says, “Network Error: Reliable Channel Overflow”.
+Players encounter “Code River” when Apex servers either send or receive too much data on a reliable channel.
+The error code usually says, “Network Error: Reliable Channel Overflow.”

 Code Dam is really similar to code River as it also occurs whenever the server sends or receives too much data.
 As such, the full error code says, “Network Error: Generic Overflow”.